alerta/alerta-docs/server.rst

-Tags can also be used to define a blackout rule which should allow a lot of flexibility because tags can be added at source, using the ``alerta`` CLI, or using a plug-in.
+Tags can also be used to define a blackout rule which should allow a lot of flexibility because tags can be added at source, using the ``alerta`` CLI, or using a plugin.
 Note that one or more tags can be required to match an alert for the suppression to apply.

 In summary, blackout rules can be any of: